The Complete Guide to Machine Learning

 But this is about collecting data

 But this post is really about collecting data – in particular about collecting data from high-sample-rate sensors for use with machine learning.
 In our experience, data collection is the most expensive, most time-consuming part of any project.
 So, it makes sense to do it right, right from the beginning.
+Don't forget to check our Data Collection and Labeling services.

 Here are our five top suggestions for data collection to make your project successful: